How To Adopt

 Application & Rental Approval

 Potential adopters search Dogs for Adoption or Cats for Adoption and fill out an application for animal(s) they are interested in!
-We only need 1 application on file.
 Adoption coordinators process applications and reply to applicants within 48 hours of submission (Please note that our staff does not work on Sundays so that may delay processing).
 If renting, we send applications to the rental office/landlord to ensure approval of the adoption request and also check the pet limit.
-Your application shows that you are truly interested in meeting an animal; it is not a binding contract.
-If you’d like to add other animals to your application, then email the adoption coordinators directly: dogadoptions@secondhandhounds.
+Your application shows that you are truly interested in meeting an animal; it is not a binding adoption contract.
+If you have previously applied and would like to apply for a new animal please email the adoption coordinators directly to give them the name and ID number of the new animal(s) you are interested in: dogadoptions@secondhandhounds.

 Meet & Greet

-The foster reviews applications and if a good fit, schedules a “meet and greet.”
+The foster reviews applications and if application seems like a good fit, schedules a “meet and greet.”
 This meeting could take place at an adoption event, our office, or at a home.
 Keep in mind, the foster may be meeting with multiple applicants depending on interest.

 Home Visit, Veterinary Checks, & Payment